B.S. Marine Science - Coastal Carolina University

 About the B.S. in Marine Science Program

-Marine science at Coastal Carolina University is an interdisciplinary field where undergraduate students receive diversified training in marine science by taking courses in marine biology, marine chemistry, marine geology, and physical oceanography.
-Upon completion of the core courses, students are encouraged to select an area of emphasis that may include: marine biology, coastal geology, marine analytical technology, marine/environmental chemistry, or ocean/atmosphere dynamics.
+Marine science is an interdisciplinary field where students receive training in marine biology, marine chemistry, marine geology, and physical oceanography.
+Upon completion of the 300-level courses in each of these four subdisciplines, students are encouraged to select an area of emphasis that may include: marine biology, coastal geology, marine/environmental chemistry, or ocean/atmosphere dynamics.

 The Student Experience

-Coastal Carolina University has the largest undergraduate marine science program on the east coast.
+Coastal Carolina University (CCU) has the largest Department of Marine Science on the U.S. east coast.

-Department facilities include a lecture/laboratory complex, computer research labs, and research vessels.
-The University owns part of Waties Island, a pristine barrier island used for course activities and student research and that houses the Burroughs & Chapin Center for Marine and Wetland Studies, where students and faculty work on a wide range of projects including coastal geology, environmental education, and watershed/environmental quality.
+Department facilities include classroom/laboratory buildings, computer labs, and research vessels.
+The University owns part of Waties Island, a pristine barrier island that is used for course activities and student research.
+Through classes and collaborative research, students may also have access to facilities in the other six Gupta College of Science Departments as well as the Burroughs & Chapin Center for Marine and Wetland Studies where students and faculty work on a wide range of projects including coastal geology and watershed/environmental quality.

-Internship opportunities are available at sites such as Ripley’s Aquarium, Huntington Beach State Park, Myrtle Beach State Park, and other organizations across the nation.
+Students are encouraged to pursue local and national internship opportunities through the University Career Services Office.
+A number of our students participate in internship programs at local organizations including Ripley’s Aquarium, Huntington Beach State Park, Myrtle Beach State Park, and other organizations across the nation.

-Exchange programs provide an opportunity to spend a semester abroad at Deakin University in Australia or many other locations worldwide.
+Students may choose to participate in exchange programs that provide an opportunity to spend a semester off campus at Deakin University in Australia, the University of Alaska, Homer, or many other locations worldwide.

-Students who are residents of Academic Common Market states (Arkansas, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, Tennessee, Virginia, and West Virginia) and are accepted as marine science majors may qualify for in-state tuition rates.
+Students who are residents of Academic Common Market states and are accepted as Marine Science majors may qualify for in-state tuition rates.

 Beyond the Classroom

-Marine science majors are prepared for a variety of careers including marine scientist for federal, state, and local government and private industry; environmental educator with aquariums, schools, parks, and tourism industry; teacher; scientific technician; aquaculturist; aquarist/trainer; and land-use resource planner.
+Marine science majors are prepared for a variety of careers including technician, research, and management positions with federal, state, and local government and private industry; environmental education with aquariums, schools, parks, and private firms; land-use resource planning for local, state, regional, and federal agencies; and participation in eco-tourism, aquarium husbandry, or diving careers.

 Areas of Study

-Students will take introductory foundation courses in the sciences (including biology, calculus, chemistry, marine science, physics, and statistics); an upper-level course in each of the main sub-disciplines of marine biology, marine chemistry, marine geology, and physical oceanography; and upper-level elective courses in an area of emphasis.
-Examples of upper-level elective courses include Biology of Marine Mammals, Environmental Ecotoxicology, Coastal Processes, Ecology of Coral Reefs, and Introduction to Geographic Information Systems (GIS) and Remote Sensing.
+Students will take introductory foundation courses in the sciences (including biology, calculus, chemistry, marine science, physics, and statistics); an upper-level course in each of the main sub-disciplines of marine biology, marine chemistry, marine geology, and physical oceanography; and other upper-level elective science courses.
+Examples of upper-level elective courses include Biology of Marine Mammals, Coastal Processes, Ecology of Coral Reefs, Environmental Chemistry, and Introduction to Geographic Information Systems (GIS) and Remote Sensing.

 For course descriptions, please view the Undergraduate Catalog »

-Are you planning to visit CCU and would like to talk to a marine science professor?
+Are you planning to visit CCU and would like to hear more about our programs from a marine science faculty member?

-Appointments are available in Smith Science Center, Room 108 on Fridays at 1 p.m. until June 30, and Mondays at 1 p.m. through August 21.
+Appointments are available in Smith Science Center, Room 108, on most Mondays at 1 p.m.

 FOR MORE INFORMATION, PLEASE CONTACT: